Building B2B Self-Service Buyer Portals with Elastic Path

 Payment, Credit, and Search

 B2B catalogues can contain tens of thousands of SKUs, making effective search essential.
 Parametric search (filtering by technical attributes such as diameter, material, or compliance standard), part number cross-referencing, and search-as-you-type are all expected capabilities.
+Content management systems can be integrated as modular tools within composable ecommerce platforms to enhance product content and improve the search experience.

-Architectural Approaches: Composable vs Monolithic
+Architectural Approaches: Composable Commerce Architecture vs Monolithic

 Organisations evaluating how to build a B2B buyer portal typically consider three approaches: extending their existing monolithic platform, building on a B2C platform with B2B add-ons, or adopting a composable architecture.
+The development approach and technology stack differ significantly between composable commerce and traditional commerce architecture.
+Composable commerce leverages a modular, best-of-breed technology stack, while traditional commerce architecture relies on tightly integrated, all-in-one systems that are less flexible and harder to adapt.

 Composable Commerce with Elastic Path

 Elastic Path takes a fundamentally different approach.
 Instead of a monolithic platform, it provides a set of API-first commerce capabilities (product management, pricing, cart, checkout, orders, subscriptions) that can be composed with best-of-breed services for search, CMS, payments, and other functions.
+These independent services can be deployed and customized as needed, allowing businesses to adapt quickly to changing requirements.

 For B2B buyer portals, this composable approach offers several advantages: